 - Conserve water

 This is an obvious practice to adopt if you want to use resources sustainably.
 Good quality water has become a scarce resource in recent years, and yet so many people continue to misuse it, either by polluting it, leaving taps running for longer than needed, or using too much of it.
-Adopt these sustainable practices to conserving water;
+Learn how to adopt a more sustainable lifestyle by using the below practices to conserve water;

-- Using only the amount of water you need,
+- Use only the amount of water you need,

 - Avoid buying bottled drinking water as it leads to more pollution.
 You can carry your own refillable water containers whenever you have to go out instead.